getmeemaw/meemaw/docs/docs/getting-started.md

 ## Let's get started

 Ok let's start with a simple yet complete example.
-We will deploy the server with Docker, link it with a Supabase instance for authentication, and use our Web SDK to deploy a trustless wallet for each of your users.
+We will deploy the server with [Docker](https://www.docker.com/), link it with a [Supabase](https://supabase.com/) instance for authentication, and use our Web SDK to deploy a trustless wallet for each of your users.

 ## Requirements

 You need:

-* a machine (VPS, dedicated server, your computer, etc) with [NodeJS](https://nodejs.org/), [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed
+* a machine (VPS, dedicated server, your computer, etc) with [NodeJS v>=20](https://nodejs.org/), [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed
 * access to a JSON-RPC API to ensure your application can access the Sepolia blockchain ([Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/), etc)
 * a [Supabase](https://supabase.com/) project and your `public API key` and `URL` handy (the free tier is fine)
 * familiarity with basic Web3 concepts (i.e. you understand what is required to send a transaction)